WirelessTrondheim/lora-workshop/README.md

 You should see JSON objects where one of the properties is named `payload`.
 The payload contains the base64 encoded message.
 Decode it with `echo SGVpIHZlcmRlbg== | base64 -d`.

+This data can also easily be inspected with e.g. python and Node-RED.
+See [mqtt_tools](mqtt_tools) for examples.